Engineering is …

 Paper airplanes are a great introduction to the Engineering Design Process with a hands-on project.
 All you need is a piece of paper.
 Follow these instructions to create your plane and test fly it.

 - Ask – What is a simple hands-on project to show how engineers work?

 - Imagine – What “materials” are available to everyone?
 What is a simple project that everyone can do?

 - Plan – Have a piece of paper for everyone.
 View or print the paper plane instructions.
 Find a time and a place for the project. [.pdf]

 - Build / Create – Make the panes.
 Test fly them several times.
 Record the distance flown each time.
 What were the flight characteristics?
 Did it fly straight?
 Did it loop?
 Did it crash or glide?
 Notice how you hold the plane and “launch” it for each test flight?
 Does this make a difference?

 - Improve – Based on your tests, how can you improve how your plane flies?
 Can you make it fly further?
 What can you do for better results?

-Keep track of you progress.
+Keep track of your progress.
 This is what engineers do.
 They go through this process for everything they create.
 Sometimes the steps take months working with dozens of people.
-Other likes, like you, you hardly notice that you are using the Engineering Design Process because you are just thinking about these ideas and then making small changes.
+Other times, like you, you hardly notice that you are using the Engineering Design Process because you are just thinking about these ideas and then making small changes.